Illumination and Shadows in Head Rotation: experiments with Denoising Diffusion Models: CelebFaces Attributes Dataset

 CelebA exhibits a wide diversity in image quality, resolution, and sources, capturing a broad spectrum of ethnicities, age groups, and genders.
 To facilitate deep learning models' development, an aligned version of the dataset is offered, where faces are centered in a common coordinate system, ensuring consistent size and orientation.

-CelebAMask-HQ \cite{CelebAMask-HQ}, a derivative of CelebA, contains 30,000 high-resolution images accompanied by manually-annotated segmentation masks for 19 facial components and accessories.
-This specific dataset serves as a valuable resource for training and evaluating face parsing, recognition, and generative adversarial networks (GANs) in tasks like face generation and editing.
+CelebAMask-HQ \cite{CelebAMask-HQ} is a recent derivative of CelebA.
+It contains 30,000 high-resolution images, manually annotated with segmentation masks relative to 19 different facial components and accessories.
+This dataset serves as a valuable resource for training and evaluating face parsing, recognition, generation and editing.